DepositsTeam/validators/README.md

 This checks if the value being validated is a valid credit card number.
 It should be a numeric string consisting of between 13-19 digits and should pass the Luhn's checksum algorithm as well as prefix and suffix checks for different card providers.

-### `driversLicenseNumber`

-This checks if the value being validated is a valid US driver's license number.

 ### `ein`

 This checks if the value being validated is a valid EIN.
 It expects a numeric string in the format `XX-XXXXXXX`.